Skip to Content

 Courts compare both spouses’ resources and earning capacity and determine the paying spouse’s ability to financially support both parties.
 The court also looks at ways the spouse seeking maintenance contributed to the earning capacity, education, and career opportunities of the paying spouse.
 In Arizona, the final decision on spousal support rests with the judge.

-Types of Spousal Maintenance
+Types of Spousal Support in Arizona

 There are four types of spousal maintenance: